1. How much of my donation actually helps elderly religious?

 1. Why is this collection needed?

 Hundreds of US religious communities face a large gap between the needs of their older members and the funds available to support them.
-Historically, Catholic sisters, brothers and religious order priests—known collectively as women and men religious—served for little to no pay.
+Historically, Catholic sisters, brothers, and religious order priests—known collectively as women and men religious—served for little to no pay.
 As a result, many religious communities now lack adequate retirement savings.
 At the same time, health-care costs continue to rise and an increasing number of older religious need care.

 1. What is the difference between a diocesan and religious order priest?